 If possible, take all possible steps to ensure sites can be self-sufficient for firefighting purposes, particularly where these are located at a distance from emergency services.
-Operators may consider securing off-site support where possible (i.e. mutual aid/shared resources supplied by neighbours) to assist in activities such as reducing the fuel source through movement of tyres.
+Operators may consider securing offsite support where possible (i.e. mutual aid/shared resources supplied by neighbours) to assist in activities such as reducing the fuel source through movement of tyres.
 Ensure any providers of mutual aid are properly trained in the use of PPE and firefighting equipment, including SCBA.
+Consider including mutual aid providers and local fire-fighting services in drills or desktop exercises to test plans before an incident occurs.